khanguyen74/hydrogen-price-predictor/README.md

 ## Train the Model

-The model can be trained using this command:
+The model can be re-trained using this command:

 ```bash
 python scripts/model_training.py